arinrare/EarthquakeInformation/README.md

 ## OS Support

 OS Support: Windows 64 Bit
-OSX: The program runs in OSX
+OSX: The program should run in OSX (Untested)
 Linux: Not yet tested, theoretically should work